saikiranrallabandi/The-AI-Infrastructure-Playbook-How-Enterprises-Optimize-at-Scale/chapters/05-financial-services/content/chapter-05.md

 - **Compliance**: Full regulatory compliance from day one
 - **Cost**: 50% lower cost-to-serve than parent bank

+The bank faced a critical decision: build on top of the legacy infrastructure or start fresh with a cloud-native architecture.
+After extensive analysis, they chose a greenfield approach with selective integration points to the parent bank's systems for regulatory reporting and liquidity management.

 ### 5.6.2 Architecture Decisions

 | Component | Decision | Rationale |